What Associations Can Do to Increase Online Advocacy Analytics

 As you narrow down potential platforms, don’t hesitate to reach out to providers to ask specific questions and request a demo.
 This can also be an opportunity to assess each provider’s customer support experience, which can help factor into your final decision.

-The rise of digital advocacy is changing the way that public affairs practitioners, lobbyists, and association professionals perform their roles.
+The rise of digital advocacy is changing how public affairs practitioners, lobbyists, and association professionals perform their roles.
 To many nonprofit organization staff and lobbyists, political engagement from the grassroots level to the membership level is essential to meeting policy goals.
 Digital advocacy is increasingly becoming the source of success for policy victories by purpose-driven groups by providing:

 However, keep in mind that digital advocacy tools are only effective when your team puts them to good use.
-Implement best practices, stay up-to-date on advocacy trends, and reach out to software providers with strong knowledge bases to ensure you are leveraging your digital advocacy tools to their fullest potential.
+Implement best practices, stay up to date on advocacy trends, and reach out to software providers with robust knowledge bases to ensure you are leveraging your digital advocacy tools to their fullest potential.

-Digital advocacy has become the new normal for modern advocacy campaigns, and your organization can make the most of this change through researching current trends, investing in the right resources, and implementing advocacy best practices.
+Digital advocacy has become the new normal for modern advocacy campaigns, and your organization can make the most of this shift by researching current trends, investing in the right resources, and implementing best practices.

 To help your advocacy organization learn more about digital advocacy’s potential and how to get started, explore these resources from Muster: